Web Application Firewall profile settings

 asp_mode - Strips and Parses Invalid Percent for Parsing.
 Example:-

-curl –v “http://<vip>/forms/login.html?field=sel%zzect -> Invalid percent encoded char(%zz) is stripped of and rest of the content is inspected and action taken for SQLInjection check.
+curl –v “http://<vip>/forms/login.html?field=sel%zzect -> Invalid percent encoded char(%zz) is stripped of and the rest of the content is inspected and action taken for the SQLInjection check.

 curl –v “http://<vip>/forms/login.html?field=sel%zzect -> Invalid percent encoded char(%zz) is detected, counters are incremented and content is passed as is to the server.

-apache_mode - This mode works as same as the secure mode.
+apache_mode - This mode works similar to secure mode.

 Possible values: apache_mode, asp_mode, secure_mode